NotMyThingy/ArrayList/README.md

 # ArrayList
-A versio of Java's ArrayList functionality
+A simple versio of Java's ArrayList